 To Start, What is a Casement Window?

-Before getting into the crank mechanism itself, it’s important to understand the style of window which they most commonly control.
+Before getting into the window crank mechanism itself, it’s important to understand the style of window which they most commonly control.
 Casement windows are the most popular example of operable windows.

 - That said, many companies will also simply join casement windows together, resulting in big, bulky mullions (the vertical bars that separate the different panes of glass in a window).
-These combination windows should not be mistaken for a single casement window with multiple sashes.
+These combined windows should not be mistaken for a single casement window with multiple sashes.

-Whereas a single casement window contains one sash within the frame, a proper double casement window contains two separate sashes within the frame that can swing out independently of each other.
+- Whereas a single casement window contains one sash within the frame, a proper double casement window contains two separate sashes within the frame that can swing out independently of each other.

 How do Crank Operated Casement Windows Work?

-Outdated, traditional casement windows commonly open and shut by means of an operable crank mechanism, the handle of which is located at the bottom of the frame.
+Outdated, traditional casement windows commonly open and shut by means of an operable window crank mechanism, the handle of which is located at the bottom of the frame.
 This hand crank connects to a movable arm, which in turn connects to the sash (the part of the casement window that actually moves).
 When turned, the crank activates the arm which in turn causes the sash to swing outward or inward.
 When the window is open, a friction hinge, or stay, holds the sash in place.

-Why are Crank-Operated Casement Windows Mechanically Flawed?
+Why Are Crank Operated Casement Windows Mechanically Flawed?

 The problems around faulty crank systems are even more pronounced when they operate and support triple-glazed windows.
-Triple-glazed windows contain three panes of glass and they are commonly found in domestic applications.
+Triple-glazed windows contain three panes of glass and they are commonly found in residential homes.
 Due to the extra pane of glass, these windows are far heavier than double-glazed alternatives.
 More weight means more continuous strain on the crank mechanism.
 All of these issues mean that cranks require routine maintenance in order to avoid any significant damage to the window unit.

 ParallexⓇ Hardware Removes any Need for Window Cranks

 As we mentioned earlier, traditional cranks only move the sash at the bottom, which causes the top of the sash to merely react.
-This disparity can result in distorted movement over time, as well as issues with warping, sagging and bowing.
+This disparity can result in distorted movement over time, as well as issues with warping, sagging, and bowing.

-- By securely fastening the sash to these parallel tracks, Parallex® technology forces the top and bottom of the sash to move in tandem; the bottom shoe cannot move without the top shoe actively moving along with it.
+- By securely fastening the sash to these parallel tracks, Parallex technology forces the top and bottom of the sash to move in tandem; the bottom shoe cannot move without the top shoe actively moving along with it.

 Without the need for cranks or hinges of any kind, sash sag is a non-factor with Magic-Series casement windows.
-Parallex® technology also improves energy efficiency through tighter seals, and creates a wider opening for better views, improved ventilation and a much more accessible route of escape in case of emergency.
+Parallex technology also improves energy efficiency through tighter seals, and creates a wider opening for better views, improved ventilation and a much more accessible route of escape in case of emergency.

-Improve Your Casement Windows With Magic Window Innovations
+Improve Your Casement Windows With Magic

 We understand that every home has unique needs when it comes to replacing casement windows.
-That’s why we offer free, no hassle consultations to provide homeowners with the information they need.
+That’s why we offer free, no-hassle consultations to provide homeowners with the information they need.